SandAI-org/Megatron-LM-MagiAttention/magiattention_example/README.md

 ### prepare checkpoints
 You can refer to the shell in dir ./checkpoints to download checkpoint in huggingface format and convert checkpoint to megatron format.

-This is not necessary for training from scratch(tokenizer.model is needed).
+tokenizer.model is needed for training from scratch

 ### prepare data
 We use openwebtext(https://huggingface.co/datasets/Skylion007/openwebtext) as our dataset.